 If you've accomplished something in your life and you're, like, driving home from work, and you're really celebrating it to yourself, even if you stopped someone on the street and explained it to them, they would not see whatever you value in it.

 So your character's passion is posting on his Tumblr about Pitchfork articles and the sudden attention and authority he has which he didn't have prior.
 Why didn't you include any of the reviews or blog posts about Pitchfork in the book then?
 You refer to this Tumblr throughout the whole story, but we never get access to it.

-Because those, to me, seem like the most boring parts – and so ephemeral.
-The most boring possible thing I could include in the book was the substance of what the character is, like, writing about.
+Because those, to me, seem like the most boring parts-and so ephemeral.
+The most boring possible thing I could include in the book was the substance of what like the character is like writing about.
 Because it is boring!

 Can you tell me about your relationship with Pitchfork?
 I know you've read it every day since you were 14.

-But also, if you don't think of yourself as being successful, then whatever is successful becomes an object of resentment and enmity.
-That’s how I felt about Pitchfork.
+But also, if you don't think of yourself as being successful, than whatever is successful becomes an object of resentment and enmity.
+That's how I felt about Pitchfork.